jamestiotio/fcs/labs/lab3/README.md

 The submission from this lab will include a short **report** to be submitted in **PDF or HTML** form.

 A template for the report has been provided in the form of a Jupyter Notebook.
-Export it as HTML (preferred) for the submission (`jupyter nbconvert --execute --to html report.ipynb`).
+Export it as HTML (preferred) for the submission (`jupyter nbconvert --to html report.ipynb`).
 You can also use any other document processing tool to make the report, as long as you answer all the questions in each section.

 ## Part I: Hashing Using MD5